 • Copy or your airline tickets

-If we do not have this information we cannot meet you.
+If we do not have this information we may not be able to meet you.

 If an arrival transfer is included, after clearing Customs and Immigration please look for our representative who will be carrying a sign with your name on it.
 In one or two countries, or by special arrangement, they may actually be waiting for you BEFORE you reach customs.
 If you do not see our representative immediately, do not worry, he/she is probably attending to other clients and will be with you as soon as possible.